 All in all, we attempted 25 screenings and succeeded with 13.
-Not bad, but?the?huge amount of work it takes to co-ordinate these screenings does not seem to stack up relative?to the financial return?after the cinemas and Tugg have taken their?cut of ticket sales.
-Having said that there?s no mistaking that it helped grow our audience and raise the profile of the film ahead of our VOD release.
+Not bad, but the huge amount of work it takes to co-ordinate these screenings does not seem to stack up relative’to the financial return; especially after the cinemas and Tugg have taken their cut of ticket sales.
+Having said that there’s no mistaking that it helped grow our audience and raise the profile of the film ahead of our VOD release.
 Again, just like at our premiere, we were able to add the email addresses of ticket purchasers to our mailing list ahead of our online launch.

 Step 3: The Online Launch

 Things were abuzz as we hurtled towards our VOD release date.
 Here’s a summary of our final audience building efforts ahead of the big day: